nirmalkar/Picture-gallery/README.md

 # Picture-gallery-
 # A basic, responsive, one paged picture gallery website.
-# used html,css,bootstrap 3,fontawesome & googlefonts
+# used html,css,Bootstrap-3,Fontawesome & Googlefonts